30 year+ history of consistent dividend growth ($ cent)

-|Total Shareholder Return (TSR)||Total Shareholder Return (TSR) is the total return to an investor, being the capital gain plus reinvested dividends.
+|Total Shareholder Return (TSR)||TSR is the total return to an investor, being the capital gain plus reinvested dividends.
 The return is measured as an average return over three years.||TSR is a key metric used to ensure the Group is delivering returns on invested capital and maintaining strong cash flows to support the combined development of the Group and its dividend payment.
-Principally, it is used to link Executive Management remuneration to shareholder returns by linking the vesting and quantum of awards under various Long Term Incentive Plans to performance relative to other FTSE 250 companies.||The Group delivered a three year average TSR of 90.0% in 2016 compared to 185.2% in 2015.
-The three year performance for 2015 included a substantial price increase since 2013.||This is a performance metric for the Long Term Incentive Plan (LTIP), accounting for 50% of any awards made.|
+Principally, it is used to tie executive management remuneration to shareholder returns by linking the vesting and quantum of awards under the Long Term Incentive Plan (LTIP) to performance relative to other FTSE 250 companies.||The Group delivered a three-year average TSR of 56.8% in 2018 compared to 153.4% in 2017.||This is a performance metric for the LTIP, accounting for 50% of any awards made.|

-|Earnings per Share (EPS) Growth||Growth in diluted EPS achieved in the year.||EPS is an important financial measure of corporate profitability and the Group’s financial progress.||The 8% increase in EPS was primarily driven by the strong operating results from the Ashfield and Sharp divisions.
-These results offset the reduced performance from the Aquilant division, which was mainly due to 2015 disposals and negative currency movements.
-Foreign exchange translation reduced EPS growth by 1% from 9% constant currency growth to 8% reported growth.||Adjusted EPS growth is a key measure of growth and a driver of TSR, which accounts for 50% of LTIP awards made.|
+|Earnings Per Share (EPS) Growth||Growth in diluted EPS achieved in the year.||EPS is an important financial measure of corporate profitability and the Group’s financial progress.||The 24% increase in EPS was primarily driven by operating profit growth from the Ashfield and Sharp divisions, as well as the acquisitions during the year.
+Foreign exchange translation increased EPS growth by 2% from 22% constant currency growth to 24% reported growth.||Adjusted EPS growth is a key measure of growth and a driver of TSR, which accounts for 50% of LTIP awards made.|

-|Operating margin||Measures operating profit as a percentage of revenue.||Operating margin is a key metric in measuring the operating efficiency across the Group, divisions and business units.
-Continued improvements in operating margin demonstrates the successful execution of the Group’s strategy.||The overall Group operating margin in 2016 increased due to a significant improvement in Ashfield and Sharp margins offsetting a lower margin performance in the Aquilant division.||Operating Margin is a key driver of Profit Before Tax (PBT) which represents a significant element of annual bonus potential.|
+|Net Operating margin||Measures operating profit as a percentage of net revenue.||Net operating margin is a key metric in measuring the operating efficiency across the Group, divisions and business units.
+Continued improvements in net operating margin demonstrate the successful execution of the Group’s strategy.||The overall Group net operating margin has increased from 2017.
+The positive margin effect of acquisitions, higher revenue growth in the higher margin businesses and savings from restructuring more than offset the impact of additional Future Fit operating costs.||Net operating margin is a key driver of Profit Before Tax (PBT) which represents a significant element of annual bonus potential.|

-|The continuing Group has achieved operating cash flows of €85.2 million.
-This has reduced from 2015, which had a particularly good working capital cash flow performance.||The ratio of operating cash flow to operating profit forms the basis of a performance metric for the Long Term Incentive Plan (LTIP), accounting for 50% of any awards made.
-Operating cash flow is also an annual performance metric.|
+|Operating Cash Flow||Operating cash flow is net cash inflow from operating activities per the Group Cash Flow Statement in the Annual Report 2018.||The generation of cash from operations is a key driver of shareholder returns and also enables the Group to invest in capital expenditure and acquisitions to enhance future growth.||The Group has achieved operating cash flows of $102.5 million.
+This has decreased from 2017, driven by an increase in working capital.||The ratio of operating cash flow to operating profit forms the basis of a performance metric for the LTIP, accounting for 50% of any awards made.
+Operating cash flow is also an annual bonus performance metric.|

 |Return on Capital Employed (ROCE)

-ROCE is profit before interest and tax expressed as a percentage of the group’s net assets employed.
+ROCE is profit before interest and tax expressed as a percentage of the Group’s net assets employed.

-|ROCE is a key financial benchmark which measures both the return from, and performance of, existing businesses and potential investments.
-The Group strives to consistently achieve returns well in excess of its cost of capital.||ROCE of 13.7% is significantly in excess of our current cost of capital.
-The increase in ROCE over the year reflects the growth in operating profits in comparison to 2015.||ROCE is significantly influenced by PBT and cash flow performance, both of which are key annual bonus performance metrics.|
+|ROCE is a key financial benchmark which measures both the return from, and performance of, investments in our business.
+The Group strives to consistently achieve returns well in excess of its cost of capital.||The Group’s ROCE was 12.7% compared to 12.8% in 2017.||ROCE is significantly influenced by PBIT and cash flow performance, both of which are key annual bonus performance metrics.|

 |Strategic link||Performance||Link to Remuneration|